DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-davidsky0995/README.md

 *Power Set - The set of all subsets of the main set.

 *Cardinality - Number of elements a set contains.

+#Week 7

+-There were was a review for quiz 1.